FDR control with adaptive procedures and FDR monotonicity: Application to gene expression data. Application to gene expression data

-four types of comparisons that were made (one/two-tailed test, low/high number of discoveries).

-As can be seen in Fig. \ref{fig:pval_vectors}, for each type of comparison the sorted p-value curve has a typical shape.
-In the case of a large number of discoveries, Fig. \ref{fig:pval_vectors}a and c, the curve is more convex (and flatter near zero) than in the case of a small number of discoveries, Fig. \ref{fig:pval_vectors}b and d.
-Another clear difference is between the two-tailed (Fig. \ref{fig:pval_vectors}a and b) and the one-tailed (Fig. \ref{fig:pval_vectors}c and d) sorted p-value curves.
-In the case of two-tailed tests, the entire curve is convex, while for one-tailed tests the right side of the curve is concave; the reason is that in the latter case there are very often some hypotheses that are shifted, with respect to the null hypothesis, in the direction opposite to the one tested for by the one-sided test (for example, if one looks for up-regulated genes, there are typically also many down regulated genes, which produce very high p-values).
-For detailed treatment of FDR estimation in the case of one tailed tests see \cite{pounds_cheng:2006}.
+As can be seen in Figure \ref{fig:pval_vectors}, for each type of comparison the sorted $p$-value curve has a typical shape.
+In the case of a large number of discoveries, Figure~\ref{fig:pval_vectors}a and c, the curve is more convex (and flatter near zero) than in the case of a small number of discoveries, Figure \ref{fig:pval_vectors}b and d.
+Another clear difference is between the two-tailed (Figure \ref{fig:pval_vectors}a and b) and the one-tailed (Figure \ref{fig:pval_vectors}c and~d) sorted $p$-value curves.
+In the case of two-tailed tests, the entire curve is convex, while for one-tailed tests the right side of the curve is concave; the reason is that in the latter case there are very often some hypotheses that are shifted, with respect to the null hypothesis, in the direction opposite to the one tested for by the one-sided test (for example, if one looks for up-regulated genes, there are typically also many down-regulated genes, which produce very high $p$-values).
+For detailed treatment of FDR estimation in the case of one tailed tests see \citet{poundscheng2006}.\looseness=-1

-We compare here the performance of five procedures: the BH95,BKY,STS, IBHsum and IBHlog (both IBH in the step-down mode).
+We compare here the performance of five procedures: the BH95, BKY, STS, IBHsum and IBHlog (both IBH in the step-down mode).
 For each of the improved procedures we determined the ratio between the number of rejected hypotheses it yielded and the number of hypotheses rejected by BH95.
-We present in Table \ref{table:comparison_real_data} the mean value of this figure of merit and its standard deviation, calculated for the datasets of each of the types of comparisons mentioned above, at $q=0.05$ and $q=0.1$.
+We present in Table \ref{table:comparison_real_data} the mean value of this figure of merit and its standard deviation, calculated for the data sets of each of the types of comparisons mentioned above, at $q=0.05$ and $q=0.1$.